Acquired Brain Injury

 Any disruptions or disturbances to any of these 35 areas of the brain or any of these 305 intra-cortical connections can have a negative effect on vision and result in symptoms such as, but not limited to, light sensitivity, blurry vision, double vision, tired/aching eyes, headaches worsening with visual tasks, visual field loss, fatigue, difficulty reading, comprehension difficulty, difficulty with memory, and difficulty with attention.

-Optometric Vision Rehabilitation can resolve many of the effects of Acquired Brain Injury.
+Optometric Neuro-Vision Rehabilitation can resolve many of the effects of Acquired Brain Injury.
 Individuals do not need to live with these symptoms.
-Optometric Vision Rehabilitation includes many different treatment options such as lenses, prisms, filters, overlays, and vision therapy.
+InDepth Vision offers Optometric Neuro-Vision Rehabilitation which includes many different treatment options such as lenses, prisms, filters, overlays, vision therapy, and syntonics.

-For more information regarding Vision Rehabilitation, please call our office or visit:
+For more information regarding Neuro-Vision Rehabilitation, please call our office or visit: